EyalBiras/cities/README.md

 ---

 ### Player
 The **Player** class is not currently part of the API but may be added in future updates.
-Once implemented, it is expected to manage player-specific data such as their cities, groups, and overall strategy.

 ---